-Amid the countless allegedly haunted locations in San Antonio, the Sheraton Gunter Hotel’s verifiable history of horror sets it apart, whether it wants the notoriety or not.
+Amid the countless allegedly haunted hotels in San Antonio, the Sheraton Gunter Hotel’s verifiable history of horror sets it apart, whether it wants the notoriety or not.
 Some say ghosts only come out in the dark, helped along by creaks and drafts to stir the imagination, but even the modern, well-lit, and draft-free hospitality of the Sheraton Gunter can’t chase away the remnants of its past.

 There are no dark forests, creaking stairs, or clanking pipes to unsettle guests of the Sheraton Gunter, yet behind all the bright lights and amenities, this hotel has some of the darkest, most substantial ghost stories in a city teeming with haunted and historic destinations.
 It’s an ideal stop for the paranormal enthusiast who likes to travel in comfort.